-Purchasing Services has the SOLE authority for disposal of surplus and abandoned property at UW-Madison (other than titled and licensed vehicles which are handled by the Department of Administration – refer to PPP 17).
-When possible all surplus property sales are conducted at the SWAP (Surplus with a Purpose) Warehouse, located at 1061 Thousand Oaks Trail, Verona Wisconsin.
+Purchasing Services has the sole authority for disposal of surplus and abandoned property at UW–Madison (other than titled and licensed vehicles which are handled by the Department of Administration – refer to UW Policy 3056).
+When possible all surplus property sales are conducted at the SWAP (Surplus with a Purpose) Warehouse, located at 1061 Thousand Oaks Trail, Verona, Wisconsin.

 - All computer equipment, regardless of condition or age

-- Freon-containing equipment – refrigerators, freezers, air conditioners ($10 ea. charge)
+- Freon-containing equipment – refrigerators, freezers, air conditioners ($10 each charge)

 - Functional office supplies (please sort)